jbannick/hellokata-java/src/eventbus/helloeventbussimplest/README.md

-This app uses the EventBus library to publish and subscribe to messages.
+This app uses the EventBus library to connect Publisher and Subscriber.

 To build and run this app: